mendix/docs/content/releasenotes/mobile/native-template.md

 For more information on native mobile app development, see the [native-template](https://github.com/mendix/native-template/) repository and [How to Deploy Your First Mendix Native Mobile App](/howto/mobile/deploying-native-app).

-## 4.2.3/5.0.5
+## 4.2.3 & 5.0.5

 **Release date: October 19th, 2020**

-# Improvements
+### Improvements

-With this release we are adding support for the new filesystem security rules added to Android 10 and newer.
+* We added support for the new file system security rules added to Android v10 and above.

 ### Fixes

-* Setting the legacy external storage flag to support Android 10 and later.
+* We set the legacy external storage flag to support Android v10 and below.
-* Added support for missing iPad icons.
+* We added support for missing iPad icons.

 ## 5.0.3 and 5.0.4